nixworks/public/news/2012/05/10/index.md

 ##### al-Qaeda
 ### [An airstrike reportedly kills five al-Qaeda militants in the southern Yemeni town of Jaar. ](/news/2012/05/10/an-airstrike-reportedly-kills-five-al-qaeda-militants-in-the-southern-yemeni-town-of-jaar.md)
-_Context: al-Qaeda, Ja'ar, Yemen_
+_Context: Yemen, Ja'ar, al-Qaeda_

 ##### International Committee of the Red Cross
 ### [The International Committee of the Red Cross suspends all humanitarian work in Pakistan after a worker was kidnapped and killed. ](/news/2012/05/10/the-international-committee-of-the-red-cross-suspends-all-humanitarian-work-in-pakistan-after-a-worker-was-kidnapped-and-killed.md)
-_Context: Pakistan, International Committee of the Red Cross_
+_Context: International Committee of the Red Cross, Pakistan_

 ##### pop art
 ### ["Sleeping Girl", a picture by American pop artist Roy Lichtenstein, sells at auction for US$44.9 million, setting a new record for a Lichtenstein artwork. ](/news/2012/05/10/sleeping-girl-a-picture-by-american-pop-artist-roy-lichtenstein-sells-at-auction-for-us-44-9-million-setting-a-new-record-for-a-lichten.md)